-NOTE 3 - SCHEDULE OF STATUS OF FUNDS BY PROJECT
+NOTE 3 - STATUS OF OUTSTANDING PROJECTS

 LCTOP funding received by the District was used for the Route 23 operations and Token Transit projects.
 Token Transit is a mobile application that allows riders to purchase and pay for transit services using their phone.
-LCTOP unexpended funds for Route 23 operations of \$35,221 are to be used during fiscal year 2022-23.
+As of June 30, 2023, LCTOP unexpended funds for Route 23 operations of \$35,221 were used during the fiscal year.
 There are no unexpended funds for Token Transit projects.